velocitylabs-org/turtle/widget/README.md

 The Turtle widget supports full theme customization.
 You can pass a theme prop to `<Widget />` to override default styles like colors, background, overlay opacity, and more.

+> ⚠️ Note: The Turtle Widget bundles its own Tailwind CSS, but it's not sandboxed.
+Global styles from your app (e.g., `.your-wrapper p { ... }`) may still affect it.
+This allows for advanced customization, but be cautious with _aggressive_ global CSS.

 🧩 Types

 ```tsx